 Each second your site is down, you are potentially losing revenue.
 That is why you shouldn’t skimp on webhosting bugdet.

-I use geekstorage to host my blog and I love them.
+I started with Geekstorage to host my blog and I had a good experience.

-Before I chose them OVER siteground (the best among the popularly recommended hosts), I had been monitoring reports from Michael Bely who publishes live tests of the best hosting services and geekstorage has, for years, continually outperformed siteground and other more ‘premium’ hosts.
-I’ve heard Lyrical Host is also a great option with lots of freebies and resources.
+Before I chose them OVER siteground (the best among the popularly recommended hosts, they are great too), I had been monitoring live tests of the best hosting services and Geekstorage had, until recently, continually outperformed siteground and other hosts for years.

 And if you optimize your site to use fewer resources, you can get away with paying for a cheaper plan for much longer.
 Do you even understand what I’m saying?

-Whatever host you choose, use Uptime Robot to monitor for downtime and always ask your hosting service support for best practices.
-I installed the litespeed cache plugin as recommended by geekstorage’s support team and my blog literally aces speed tests.
+Note: Whatever host you choose, use a website monitoring tool to monitor for downtime and always ask your hosting service support for best practices.

-WordPress is recommened because it is the most SEO friendly, robust, well supported option out there.
+WordPress is recommended because it is the most SEO friendly, robust, well supported option out there.
 Although wordpress installation is pretty easy, I have a blog setup post which I recommend you check out because it includes other stuff above just installing wordpress.
 But you can use this step by step video tutorial if you prefer.